pi3d/pi3d.github.com/html/_sources/FAQ.txt

       To do things like file loading in the background (for instance, preloading an image or Shape so that it can instantly appear later) you need to use Python's threading - demos/Slideshow_2d.py is an example.

+#.
+I am running pi3d on a Linux machine but it's running at a very slow
+    frame rate.

+      Probably the GPU can't run the OpenGL2+ code that mesa interprets from the pi3d OpenGLES2 commands.
+Check the specification for the graphics card.

+#.
+Using python3 and the InputEvents mouse input (Silo and DogFight demos)
+    I get very ragged and unresponsive camera movment.

+      We know about this (but not why) and will fix it asap

 .. _ReadMe: http://pi3d.github.com/html/index.html